How Many Types Of Hallucinogenic Mushrooms Are There?

 There are thousands of species of mushrooms, but it is the Psilocybin “magic” mushrooms that are known for their hallucinogenic properties.
 There are more than 180 species of hallucinogenic mushrooms in the world that contain varying amounts of the substances psilocin and psilocybin, which produce a similar psychedelic experience to LSD.

-Most Common Types of Magic Mushrooms
+Most Common Types of Hallucinogenic Mushrooms

 The following are the most well-known and common varieties of hallucinogenic mushrooms.

-Psilocybe cubensis, also known as the golden cap, Mexican mushroom, or common large Psilocybe, is one of the largest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
+Psilocybe cubensis, also known as the golden cap, Mexican mushroom, or common large Psilocybe, is one of the biggest hallucinogenic mushrooms with a reddish-brown cap and a white or yellowish stem.
 This species grows on cattle dung in moist climates.

 Psilocybe baeocystis, sometimes called the blue bell or potent Psilocybe, has a dark brown cap and a brownish stem when it’s fresh.
 This species grows on rotting logs and peat in fields.